marechal-dev/amogus_bot/README.md

 Yeah, you read it right.

-This Discord bot just replies messages containing the words "amogus", "sus", "imposter" and "😳".
+This Discord bot just replies messages containing the words "amogus", "sus", "imposter", "impasta", "drip" and "😳".

 ## Using